Appointments Process

 Application Form

-If an applicant is selected for an interview, they will be asked to submit proof that they meet the education requirement.
-An applicant will be asked to e-mail a copy of all (or the highest) post-secondary degree(s) or diploma(s) or certificate(s) earned or an official transcript (together with a certified translated copy/ies, if applicable) by a specified deadline date for submission.
+If applicants are selected for an interview, they will be asked to submit proof that they meet the education requirement.
+Applicants will be asked to email a scanned copy of their highest post-secondary degree(s) or diploma(s) or certificate(s) earned or an official transcript (together with a certified translated copy/ies, if applicable) by a specified deadline date for submission.
 Failure to submit proof of the education requirement will result in the cancellation of the interview.
-The JPAAC strongly recommends that applicants begin compiling these transcripts and proof of post-secondary education as soon as possible, but do not send them to us until requested.
-If an applicant completes the Equivalency portion of the application instead, they are eligible for an interview and will be exempt from providing copies of certificates and diplomas.
+The JPAAC strongly recommends that applicants begin compiling these transcripts and proof of post-secondary education as soon as possible, but do not send them until requested.
+If an applicant completes the equivalency portion of the application instead, they will be exempt from providing copies of certificates and diplomas.

 All communication from candidates is to be made through the JPAAC Coordinator.
-Due to the volume of applications and queries received during an application process, communication by e-mail is preferred.
 The JPAAC Coordinator may be reached at JPAAC.Info@ontario.ca.
-It is not appropriate to contact members of the Committee at any stage of the application and evaluation process.
+It is not appropriate to contact JPAAC members at any stage of the application and evaluation process.

 Review and Interview Process

 Candidates may be selected for an interview based on the review and evaluation of a completed application form.
-Only candidates selected for an interview will be contacted by the Committee.
+Only candidates selected for an interview will be contacted by the JPAAC.

-The interview panel will consist of at least three (3) Committee members – and likely more - present at the interview, including judicial members of the Ontario Court of Justice as well as public members appointed by the Attorney General of Ontario.
+The interview panel will consist of at least three (3) JPAAC members – and likely more – who will be present at the interview, including judicial members of the Ontario Court of Justice as well as public members appointed by the Attorney General of Ontario.

 Language Proficiency Testing